Sophie Charlotte of Hanover, Queen in Prussia

 Instead, on October 8, 1684, she married Friedrich of Hohenzollern, the future King Friedrich I in Prussia.
 He was the son of Friedrich Wilhelm, Elector of Brandenburg and Luise Henriette of Orange-Nassau.
 Friedrich had been widowed in 1683 and had one young daughter.
 Sophie Charlotte and Friedrich had two sons:

 Upon marriage, Sophie Charlotte became Electress of Brandenburg, and would later become the first Queen in Prussia in 1701.
 The marriage – arranged purely for political purposes – was not a happy one.
-Several years after having given birth to her children, Sophie Charlotte retired to private life.
+Several years after giving birth to her children, Sophie Charlotte retired to private life.
 In 1696, she had received an estate – Lietzow – just outside of Berlin, and soon began construction on a summer residence.
-The new home – called Lietzenburg – was completed and inaugurated in July 1699, and became Sophie Charlotte’s primary residence.
+The new home – called Lietzenburg – was completed in July 1699, and became Sophie Charlotte’s primary residence.
 Here, she lived separately from her husband and maintained her own court.
 After her husband became King in Prussia in 1701, the residence was expanded, with new wings and courtyards, becoming the palace that exists today.
 Following Sophie Charlotte’s death, her husband renamed the palace in her honor – Charlottenburg Palace.

 Charlottenburg Palace. source: Wikipedia